epccs/Gravimetric/Manager/manager/README.md

 ## Firmware Upload

-Use an ICSP tool connected to the bus manager (set the ISP_PORT in Makefile) run 'make' to compile then 'make isp' to flash the bus manager.
+Use an ICSP tool connected to the bus manager (set the ISP_PORT in Makefile) run 'make' to compile then 'make isp' to flash the bus manager (Notes of fuse setting included).

 ```
 sudo apt-get install make git gcc-avr binutils-avr gdb-avr avr-libc avrdude